tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-file-lister.md

 ## IV.
 Possible Improvements
 - Modify the CSS so that it fits your overall site design.
-- Modify the PHP so that if the directory has no files then a "No files found" message will be displayed.
+- Modify the PHP so that if the directory has no files, a "No files found" message will be displayed.
 - Modify the PHP so that the directories are sorted and placed at the bottom of the list.
 - Modify the PHP so that `js` and `styles` directories are not visible.
 - Modify the PHP so that the only directory that is visible is the parent directory.